uviclibraries/figma-intro/about-page.md

 ## Download the Required Images

-To help you with this challenge, here are the images used in the final design.
-You can download them below:
+To help you with this challenge, all the icons and images required are already provided in the assets you downloaded in step 2 of the **Pre-Workshop Activities**

-[Download All Images](#) *(Replace with actual download link)*

-However, if you’d like to **customize** your page, feel free to use your own images and let your imagination run wild!

 ## Tips for Structuring the Design